irwinchyi/html/docs/Exercise/Program Design/README.md

 # 12 Weeks Program

-Hello, welcome.
+Hello and welcome.
 This is my 12 weeks program.

 Due to my past femur injury and knee limitation, the goal of lower body will focus more rehabilitation.